locoframework/loco-js-model/README.md

       remoteName: "percent_off",
       type: "Integer",
       validations: {
-        // you can run given validators conditionally
+        // a validator can run conditionally
         presence: { if: o => o.amountOff == null },
         numericality: {
           greater_than_or_equal_to: 0,